-- One member, other than your Research Adviser, should be designated as your Faculty Mentor.
+- One member, other than your Research Advisor, should be designated as your Faculty Mentor.
 This can be one of the members listed above or an additional member of the committee.

-- The Graduate School Representative (GSR), who cannot have a faculty appointment in the Physics Department, or have any direct research link with your adviser.
+- The Graduate School Representative (GSR), who cannot have a faculty appointment in the Physics Department.
 It is your responsibility to find a GSR for your committee.
 The process of finding a GSR can take a few hours or a few weeks.
 This often depends on contacts that your Committee Chair or other committee members have with faculty from other departments.

-In case your research adviser is from a different UW Department and does not hold Adjunct status in our department, your faculty mentor must be a regular Physics Faculty member, and is typically the one who acts as official Chair of your Supervisory Committee.
+In case your research advisor is from a different Department at the UW, and does not hold Adjunct status in our department, then your faculty mentor must be a regular Physics Faculty member, and will be the one who acts as official Chair of your Supervisory Committee.

 Steps in Establishing a Doctoral Supervisory Committee

-After gaining consent from the faculty members to serve on your committee, you complete the online Supervisory Committee Form on the Physics Department WEB site and submit it electronically.
-The GPC (1) checks that all required courses have been taken, (2) approves the committee, and (3) informs the graduate program adviser, who creates the committee at MyGrad (the Graduate School administrative system).
+After gaining consent from the faculty members to serve on your committee, you complete the online Supervisory Committee Form on the Physics Department WEB site and submit it electronically to the graduate program coordinator.
+The graduate program coordinator (1) checks that all required courses have been taken, (2) approves the committee, and (3) informs the graduate program advisor, who creates the committee at MyGrad (the Graduate School administrative system).
 Once this has been processed, the student, the committee members, and the graduate program assistant receive an email from the Graduate School confirming the doctoral supervisory committee has been officially established.
 The Graduate School suggests your committee to be created at least four months before the General Examination be scheduled.

 Report on Progress

 The doctoral supervisory committee is responsible for monitoring student progress.
 Every member of the supervisory committee is responsible for the progress of the student and for the quality of the degree being sought.
-The GPC checks on your progress at least once a year, typically in the Spring at the time of the Annual Activities Report are due.
+The graduate program coordinator checks on the progress at least once a year, in the Spring, at the time of the Annual Activities Report.